How to be Resourceful: Using Local, Organic Material

 Rice Hulls

 To keep costs low, Glen looks for materials that he can acquire locally at a wholesale price.
 Therefore, they receive the rice hulls in bulk and store them.
 To avoid high-cost inputs, Glen stays away from organic stores and products marketed as organic.
-These are usually marked up in price.
+These are usually wayy marked up in price!

 Saw Dust